Al-Salam Mosque, Syria

-Al-Salam Mosque (also known as Dar al-Salam Mosque, Arabic pronunciation: Masjid al-Salam) is a mosque located in the Qarabis neighborhood of Homs, Syria.
-It was designed by architect Shawki Tawokkol and construction was completed in 1980, partially with the support of local volunteers.
+The Al-Salam Mosque (Arabic pronunciation: Masjid al-Salam), also known as the Dar al-Salam Mosque, is a mosque located in the Qarabis neighborhood of Homs, Syria.
+It was designed by Shawki Tawokkol and construction was completed in 1980, partially with the support of local volunteers.
 The Karabyss Muslim Community administers the mosque.

+Overview

 The al-Salam Mosque consists of a square layout and a rectangular courtyard surrounded by an arcade precedes the mosque's entrance, which is faces Khalaf al-Ahmar Street.
 Adjacent to the mosque is its three-story minaret.
 The minaret consists of alternating black-and-white stone in the Mamluk ablaq style.

 The mosque was reportedly damaged in the fighting during the ongoing Syrian civil war.